Lackland AFB Housing

 Texas Hill Country: San Antonio is on the southern end of the Texas Hill Country.
 Visit Fredericksburg, Boerne, and New Braunfels for a taste of city/country life.
 Picturesque small towns combine with outdoor living for an unforgettable experience.

 Japanese Tea Garden: Dating back to 1919, the Japanese Tea Garden features a lush year-round garden, shaded walkways, stone bridges, waterfall, and ponds filled with koi fish.
 The garden’s entrance features a moon gate created by a renowned Mexican artist.
 Free admission.
-Plan your visit to the Japanese Tea Garden.

 The Pearl: Located north of downtown, the Pearl (a former brewery) is now a mixed use space featuring dining, seasonal events, boutique shopping, green spaces, and an amphitheater.
 It’s also home to the third campus of the Culinary Institute of America.